Compare low deposit home loans for February

 Cons of low deposit home loans

-How can I calculate my mortgage repayments?
+How can I calculate my home loan repayments?

-The application process for a low-deposit home loan can involve a fair amount of preparation.
+The application process for a low deposit home loan can involve a fair amount of preparation.
 Generally, you should check you have your documentation in order, such as:

-• Identification (driver's licence, passport, etc.)
+• Identification (driver’s licence, passport)

 • Proof of income